• Skip to primary navigation

 How should I serve boiled eggs?

-Serve them “as is” for an easy pre-cooked breakfast.
+Serve them as is for an easy pre-cooked breakfast.
 You can give them a light seasoning with salt and pepper or a creole seasoning.
 The air fried eggs also work like any other boiled egg.
 So you can devil them, use them in an egg salad, or any other ideas you have for a traditionally boiled egg.

 How long should I cook them to half boil or soft boil the eggs?

-For soft boiled eggs in the air fryer, cook for 6-8 minutes with a preheated air fryer or 9 minutes if your air fryer is not preheated.
+For soft-boiled eggs in the air fryer, cook for 6-8 minutes with a preheated air fryer or 9 minutes if your air fryer is not preheated.

 Are brown eggs better than white eggs?